VioStanJ/VioStanJ/README.md

-### Hi there 👋
+### Hi there 👋,I'mVio Stanoj Guerrier

-My name is Vio Stanoj Guerrier, and I've been an information enthusiast since I was a kid!
+I've been an information enthusiast since I was a kid!
 I really started coding 2 years before going to college.
 I started with Java, then switched to C, which I found more suitable as my first language.
 I started with the famous OpenClassrooms MOOC and with "Le Livre du C premier langage" by Claude Delannoy.
 I've always loved learning on my own, so I practically learned to code on my own, right from my first year at university, when I coded my first real little program 😁 (I lost the code 😔, but I found the executable 😊)!